Select a moisturiser for your skin type without fuss by applying those easy 7 rules

 - Which skin type do you think you have?
 You have an idea for yourself of what your skin type is.
 You live in your skin since the beginning of your life.
 Trust your observations and judgement.
 Would you say your skin is dry, normal, oily?
 Is it a mix maybe?
 Oily in the middle and dry on the cheeks?
 Do you have any redness on the cheeks or the forehead?
 Give yourself the best description you can of your skin.

-- What consistency do you like?
+- Which consistency do you like?
 Now this might surprise you but truly this is important.
 No matter what I think you ‘should’ use on your skin, you need to be happy to use it.
 It needs to feel good for you.
 Between having the ‘perfect skincare’ for you that you really dislike using because of the texture and the scent or having a skincare that might not be as rich as what you would need but that you really, really, really enjoy using guess which option is best?
 Yes, the second one.
 Consider which consistency you enjoy having on your skin?
 If in doubt start with something super light.
 After a little while if you want a richer skincare you can ‘upgrade’ in the consistency department.

 - Choose a simple formulation.
 Consider using a formulation which is simple: a few ingredients which will work well and easily on your skin: good quality oil such as olive, apricot, almond, jojoba, macadamia.
 Keep it simple.
 Let your skin adjust and see how it takes it in.